alexdlaird/.github/.github/PULL_REQUEST_TEMPLATE.md

 **Checklist**
 - [ ] I have added tests that prove my change works as expected, and `make test` passes with no new errors or warnings
 - [ ] I have run `make check` to ensure no new errors or warnings
+- [ ] I have updated the docs, if applicable, and run `make docs` to ensure no new errors or warnings
 - [ ] I have performed a self-review of my own code
 - [ ] I have commented my code in particularly hard-to-understand areas